Websites that probably belong to the same owner.

 - Points up to the next regular page below the same top level section (e.g. in

-)).
+/blog)).
 Pages are sorted by Hugo’s default sort.
-Example:{{with .NextInSection}}{{.Permalink}}{{end}}
+Example:{{with .NextInSection}}{{.Permalink}}{{end}}.
+Calling.NextInSectionfrom the first page returnsnil. - .OutputFormats

 - contains all formats, including the current format, for a given page.
 Can be combined the with

-function to grab a specific format.
+.Getfunction to grab a specific format.
 (See Output Formats.) - .Pages

 - a collection of associated pages.
 This value will be

-withinthe context of regular content pages.
-See.Pages
+nilwithinthe context of regular content pages.
+See.Pages. - .Permalink

 - the Permanent link for this page; see Permalinks